CrazyFedde/docs/commands.md

 <a name="server-info"></a>
 ### Server Info

-Displays information about the server the command was ran in, like the servers ID, owner, text and voice channels, members, roles, region, avatar and when it was created.
+Displays information about the server the command was ran in.
+This includes the server's ID, owner, text and voice channels, members, roles, region, avatar and when it was created.

 #### Usage